Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Do I Do If My Car Loan Application Is Rejected?

-Find out why – The first thing you should do if you are turned down for a car loan is to find out the reason why.
+The first thing you should do if you are turned down for a car loan is to find out why.
 Call your lender and ask.
 The answers you get will help you make the necessary amendments needed to make sure that your chances of loan approval the next time around are higher.

-Find out what the exact loan requirements are – Before you submit another car loan application, call the lender you’re considering working with and find out exactly what the requirements are to secure a loan.
+Before you submit another car loan application, find out what the lender’s exact requirements are to secure a loan.
 This will give you an idea of whether or not you’d be successful the next time you apply.
+It will also give you a chance to work towards meeting these criteria before applying to boost your odds of loan approval.

-Get a cosigner – Find someone with good credit who you can trust to back you up.
-Having someone cosign on your loan application can help you boost the odds of approval (click here to learn more about getting a loan with a cosigner).
+Find someone with good credit who you can trust to back you up.
+Having someone cosign on your loan application can help you boost the odds of approval.
 Just make sure that the cosigner understands that they will have to step in and take over your loan payments in the event that you default.

-Seek out an alternative/online lender – There are alternative lenders aside from conventional ones that have different lending criteria.
+If you’re having trouble meeting a traditional bank’s strict loan criteria, consider applying with an alternative lender.
 If you have bad credit, for instance, there are bad credit lenders available that can help you get the money you need to make a car purchase.

 These lenders will focus more on your income, deposit amount, and most recent payment activity instead of your credit score.
 As such, you may have a better chance of landing a car loan with these types of lenders, and Loans Canada can help put you in touch with them.